 This Tanzania & Kenya Budget Camping Safari combines Tanzania's Northern Safari Circuit with Masai Mara and Lake Nakuru in Kenya.

-Start with the top wildlife destinations on Tanzania's Northern Safari Circuit - Tarangire National Park, the Ngorongoro Crater and the world-famous Serengeti National Park.
+Start with the top wildlife destinations on Tanzania's Northern Safari Circuit - Tarangire National Park, Lake Manyara National Park, the Ngorongoro Crater and the world-famous Serengeti National Park.

 Venture off the beaten track to encounter local Tanzanian culture at Lake Victoria, Africa's largest lake.
 Cross into Kenya to explore the quintessential African wilderness of Masai Mara Game Reserve, teeming with wildlife.
 Going to both legendary Serengeti Park and neighbouring Masai Mara gives safari-goers the unforgettable game viewing experience of witnessing the Great Wildebeest Migration in season.

 From the game-rich open plains of Masai Mara we head north to Lake Nakuru, where we see an abundance of birds and wild animals.
 Then we drive south to Kenya's buzzing capital, Nairobi, bringing the wildlife adventure of a lifetime to a close.

 After a short tour briefing this East African Camping Safari leaves Arusha and sets off southwest toward our first Tanzanian game viewing destination, Tarangire National Park.